OfficeDev/Word-Add-in-TypeScript-Canvas/ReadMe.md

 ## How to setup and run the app

 1. Install the TypeScript definition manager by typing ```npm install typings -g``` at the command line.
 2. Install the Typescript definitions identified in typings.json by running ```typings install``` in the project's root directory at the command line.
-Note that the TypeScript definitions are out of date and will cause errors.
-You'll need to fake the missing definitions until the official definitions are updated on DefinatelyTyped.
-The definitions are in a directory called typings.
 3. Install the project dependencies identified in package.json by running ```npm install``` in the project's root directory.
 4. Install gulp ```npm install -g gulp```.
 5. Copy the Fabric and JQuery files by running ```gulp copy:libs```.
 (Windows) If you have an issue here, make sure that *%APPDATA%\npm* is in your path variable.